Skip to main content

 Manufacturing Promise Scholarship Program

-Similar to the MAP grant program, this IMA initiative provides that any high school student is entitled to free community college education if they are enrolled in a manufacturing pathway.
+Similar to the MAP grant program, this IMA Education Foundation initiative provides that any high school student is entitled to free community college education if they are enrolled in a manufacturing pathway.
 This is not a tuition waiver and will require 20% of participants to represent underrepresented groups.
 Community college manufacturing programs as well as apprenticeship and union manufacturing programs quality under this program.

 IMA's Growth Agenda